Leaders Logo

 IQueryable blogs = context.Blogs;

-// Lazy Loading happens here, only when we enumerate the blogs
+// Lazy Loading occurs here, only when we enumerate the blogs

 foreach (var blog in blogs)